illust-bio/illust.bio/TERMS.md

 Users communicate through GitHub pull requests, issues, or discussions.

 ## 9. Subdomain Removal
-illust.bio reserves the right to remove subdomains without notice for violations outlined in Sections 2 and 3.
+illust.bio reserves the right to remove subdomains without notice.
+This can be (but is not limited to) for violation of sections 2 and 3 of this document.

 ## 10. Notice of Removal
 illust.bio may provide notice for subdomain removal but is not obligated to do so.